survivejs/webpack-book/manuscript/loading_assets/formats_supported.md

 This approach becomes problematic with multiple loaders since it's limited just to one loader at a time.
 If you want to use this format with multiple, you need separate declarations.

-It is goodt o keep in mind that Webpack `loaders` are always evaluated from right to left and from bottom to top (separate definitions).
+It is good to keep in mind that Webpack `loaders` are always evaluated from right to left and from bottom to top (separate definitions).
 The following two declarations are equal based on this rule:

 ```javascript
 {